 - The testing step starts after the design phase is finished.
 As a result, there is a high probability that flaws will be found required during the development process when they will be more costly to repair.

-Waterfall refers to a linear sequential life cycle model, whereas Agile refers to the development process as an up the sequence of development and testing.
-The waterfall is a regimented software development approach, while Agile is a dynamic software development strategy.
+Waterfall refers to a linear sequential life cycle model, whereas Agile refers to the development process as an up sequence of development and testing.
+Waterfall is a regimented software development approach, while Agile is a dynamic software development strategy.
 When comparing Waterfall vs. Agile, remember that Agile is an iterative time taking design process, while Waterfall is a linear process.
 Waterfall examines after the “Build” phase, while Agile tests during software development.
 Agile allows for adjustments to project requirements, while Waterfall does not allow for modifications of the requirements once the project is in progress.

 Agile Vs Waterfall

 Below is the difference between Agile and Waterfall software models in the tabular form for better understanding: